curvegrid/go-ethereum-wiki/Whisper-Overview.md

 EnvNonce: 8 bytes of arbitrary data (used for PoW calculation).

+Whisper nodes know nothing about content of envelopes which they can not decrypt.
+The nodes pass envelopes around regardless of their ability to decrypt the message, or their interest in it at all.
+This is an important component in Whisper's dark communications strategy.

 #### Messages

 Message is the content of Envelope's payload in plain format (unencrypted).